ImperialCollegeLondon/PyProBE/docs/source/developer_guide/contributing_to_the_analysis_module.rst

 Constructing your method in this way ensures compatibility with the rest of the PyProBE package, while keeping your code clean and easy to read.

-Analysis classes are based on :ref:`pydantic <https://docs.pydantic.dev/latest/>` BaseModel to provide input validation.
+Analysis classes are based on `Pydantic BaseModel <https://docs.pydantic.dev/latest/api/base_model/>`_ to provide input validation.
 However, following the steps below should allow you to write your own analysis class without any direct interaction with pydantic itself.